clyall/FormEmailer/README.md

   7. Remaining Quota - The quota remaining on your daily limit (1500).
 This is a readonly field, for informational purposes only

 ## Formatting
+FormEmailer has several handy formatting tools built in.
+Below are common use cases

+### Variables in Email Template
+After intial installation, you may have notcied that the "Body" under the Email tab in Settings contains HTML and variables surrounded by "#"'s.
+When emails are generated, any text surrounded by #'s will be replaced by the field in the corresponding cell.
+For example, if your sheet containing form responses has two response fields ("Name" and "Age"), your email template should contain "#Name#" and "#Age#" anywhere you want to insert this value into the email

+### Text Formatting

+### Date Formatting

+### Number Formatting

 ## Formulas Location